Houmaneskandani/CS-166-Project/README.md

  > • List number of available seats for a given flight: Given a flight number and a departure date, find the number of available seats in the flight.

+    To implement this requirement, we ask the user to input various information (flight number, departure date and time).

+    - To validate the flight number, we check if there is exist row in the Flight table with the inputted flight number.
+If there is no flight number then it will return no flight availble otherwise it continue.

+    - To validate the departure date and time, we verify that inputted date and time is exist in our Flight table if not it will return no flight availble otherwise it continue.

+    ...

  > • List total number of repairs per plane in descending order: Return the list of planes in de-